 12. Cauliflower Steak with Walnut Pesto

-If you’re not into actual steak and roasting a whole cauliflower feels like too much of a good thing, we recommend cauliflower steaks.
-Cutting thick slabs of cauliflower and roasting, grilling, or air-frying yields a tender vegetable with a just-right amount of crispy bits along the edges.
+Cauliflower “steaks” make for a beautiful presentation for a vegetable-forward meal.
+Plus, cutting thick slabs of cauliflower and roasting, grilling, or air-frying yields a tender vegetable with just the right amount of crispy bits along the edges.
 We’re very into the walnut-kale pesto this recipe suggests, but blitzing some roasted red peppers with a spoonful of cashew butter, a little olive oil, and a handful of sliced almonds would also make a perfect sauce for your Valentine’s Day cauli-steaks.